josef-koller-bev-gv-at/dotfiles/README.md

 :PluginInstall
 ```

-To use powerline fonts, execute `install-powerline-fonts.sh` and
+To use powerline fonts, execute `~/Documents/sources/dotfiles/install-powerline-fonts.sh` and
 select a powerline font in the terminal preferences (for example
 `Droid Sans Mono for Powerline`).